Abigail-Diaz/Budget-Tracker/README.md

 You can import data using Airtable’s **CSV Import** feature:

 - In each table, click the dropdown → "Import Data" → "CSV file"
+- The CSV files are in the /data folder at the project root.
-- Upload the appropriate CSV file for:
+- Upload the appropriate CSV file on each corresponding table in the Airtable:
-  - `transactions.csv`
+  - `transactions.csv`       (For testing and data visualization)
-  - `Budget_Categories.csv`
+  - `Budget_Categories.csv` (Required since budget categories are not added by users)

 ### 3. Configure Environment Variables